jinchen-hu/ADT_Algo_Exercises/Algorithms/Sorting/README.md

 ## Merge Sort

-**Merge Sort** is a Divid and Conquer algorithm.
+**Merge Sort** is a Divide and Conquer algorithm.
 It divides input array in two halves, calls itself for the two harlves and then merge the two sorted halves.

 #### Steps